-• Departmental Bylaws
+- Departmental Bylaws

-- Updated CV - Annual evaluation summaries since date of hire - Student evaluations since date of hire - Statement of contributions addressing teaching, research, and service
+- Updated CV

+- Annual evaluation summaries since date of hire

+- Student evaluations since date of hire

+- Statement of contributions addressing teaching, research, and service

-The mid-tenure review generated by the Personnel Committee does not progress beyond the level of the department.
-However, untenured, tenure-track faculty are also encouraged to seek a review of their mid-term portfolio by additional faculty within and outside the college.
+The written mid-tenure review generated by the Personnel Committee does not progress beyond the level of the department.
+Additionally, untenured, tenure-track faculty are strongly encouraged to seek a review of their mid-term portfolio by additional faculty within and outside the college.
+Finally, faculty members should also re-seek guidance from members of the Personnel Committee regarding their progress since the mid-tenure review in subsequent years prior to the application for tenure and/or promotion.